MatiasCarabella/NASCAR-website/README.md

 - Lists teams grouped by manufacturer.
 - Provides detailed information about each team.

+### Profile/User Settings
+- Users can change their profile picture and manage their passwords.

 ### User Authentication
 - Allows users to register and log in to the website.
 - Manages user sessions and restricts access to certain features.